top of page

 What Happened with the Contract in Pierce Law Group, LLP?

-“This Agreement will be governed by the laws of the State of California applicable to contracts entered into and to be performed entirely within the State of California . . .
+The core dispute in Pierce Law Group, LLP revolved around Paragraph 11 of the Representation Agreement, which stated: “This Agreement will be governed by the laws of the State of California applicable to contracts entered into and to be performed entirely within the State of California . . .
 The venue for the resolution of any disputes . . . will be Los Angeles, California.
 Any dispute…shall be submitted to binding arbitration. . . .” (emphasis added).

-The appellate court disagreed with the trial court’s foregoing interpretation, clarifying that the phrase about performing entirely within California described only the applicable California laws, not conditions for the entire agreement.
-Based on the appellate court’s decision, the venue provision set forth in the Representation Agreement remained enforceable regardless of where the legal work was performed.
+The appellate court disagreed with the trial court’s foregoing interpretation, clarifying that the phrase about performing entirely within California described only the applicable California laws, not conditions for the entire Agreement.
+Based on the appellate court’s decision, the venue provision set forth in the Agreement remained enforceable regardless of where the legal work was performed.

 Practical Lessons for Your Business.